 - Are you a armed forces veteran?
 Several management companies offer special discounts to veterans and active-duty forces.
 Be sure to ask property owner to see if your visiting group qualifies for a rate reduction.

-- Is there a specific activity you are most looking forward to during your stay?
-If there's a specific Ocracoke atteaction that you love, be on the lookout for rental properties that cater especially to you.
+- Is there a specific experience that you are most looking forward to during your stay?
+If there's a certain Ocracoke atteaction that you just love, keep an eye out for rental properties that cater especially to you.

-- Consider investing in trip insurance together with your lease contract.
-Trip insurance, which generally costs between 1% - 5% of the basic term cost, offers visitors reimbursement of their vacation costs for any days missed due to health related emergencies or hurricanes, in addition to ensuing extra hurricane evacuation costs or expenses, such as an unexpected hotel stay or extra fuel.
-Trip insurance is definitely a bank account-saver if the unforseen happens .
+- Property management companies and individual home owners generally offer guests an opportunity to purchase trip insurance protection.
+Trip insurance, which generally costs anywhere between 1% - 5% of the basic rental rate, provides vacationers reimbursement of their vacation costs for any missed a result of personal medical-related emergencies or storms, and additionally ensuing extra hurricane evacuation costs or expenses, like an unplanned motel stay or additional gas.
+Trip insurance can be a bank account-saver if the unforseen occurs (heaven forbid!).

 How to Book a Rental Home

 Newcomers are often surprised at the number and selection of daily, weekly and monthly vacation rentals available in the Ocracoke area.
 Rental homes are gaining in popularity among vacationers, and visitors will find that the sheer number of vacation homes available makes it possible to find an suitable getaway to accommodate their Ocracoke crew, from restful condominiums to giant event homes with several bedrooms.